 Any way you cut it, people love calamari or fried squid.
 It may be a bit difficult to get if you’re located in a landlocked area but the idea is some type of chewy white meat, cooked in light tempura or batter, then complemented with some lemon zest.
 Be careful to make enough of this one, because it’s very popular.

 · A mix of local cheeses and hams

 No matter where you live, you likely have access to cheese, try and go to the local butcher or gourmet shop to get some good ones.
 Traditionally, the cheeses that are used for this are Manchego or Mahon but you can make it with some different types that you like.

-Stiltons, goat cheese, strong cheddar cheese compliment with some good bread, and some ham’s (Iberian cured ham is great if you can find it).
+Stiltons, goat cheese, strong cheddar cheese complement with some good bread, and some ham’s (Iberian cured ham is great if you can find it).
 Add some walnuts and some grapes, and you’ll have a real tapas dish.

 That’s right, just plain olives and I usually find the ones that still have the pits inside them have the best flavor.
-If you take the pit out, for some reason some of the strong salty flavor is lost.
+If you take the pit out, for some reason some of the strong salty flavors is lost.
 Usually, it’s best to have a mix of olives, black and green, and with different sizes.

 · Patatas Bravas

-These are just potatoes baked with a bit of paprika and spice sprinkled on before you place in the oven.
+These are just potatoes baked with a bit of paprika and spice sprinkled on before you place them in the oven.
 To make it traditionally the Basque way, use some aioli sauce, which is made from mostly garlic and olive oil.
 Who doesn’t love those?